A man with 3 earlobe piercings and an outer conch piercing.

 PRICING AN OUTER CONCH PIERCING

-Wanna know how much that sweet, sweet outer conch piercing is gonna set you back?
-Well, let's just say it's not gonna be chump change!
-Here's the lowdown on the expected costs based on where you're at in the US:
+Would you like to know the price of an outer conch piercing?
+Well, let’s just say it’s not gonna be chump change!
+Here’s the lowdown on the expected costs based on where you’re at in the US:

 • East Coast: On the other side of the country, in the cosmopolitan locales of New York, Boston, and Miami, you’re gonna be shelling out anywhere from $60 to $100 for an outer conch.